-Kent is an environmental research chemist at Syngenta Crop Protection, LLC and has been with the company for 25 years.
+Kent is an environmental research chemist in the agrochemical industry.
 He has been an active member in ACS at the national and local section level for over 20 years, serving in a variety of positions.
 He was the original webmaster of the local section and has also served as the newsletter editor and treasurer.

 Dr. Steve Kennedy is an Assistant Professor of Chemistry and Physics at Carolina University.
 Steve has a long history of involvement in outreach activities centered around chemistry and science.
 He is currently serving as the National Chemistry Week coordinator, a role that he took over during the pandemic, and he organized the event in its current online format.